allanleung/craigslist-scraping/README.md

 # CraiglistScraper
-A python scraper script for Craiglist for camera year
+A python scraper script for Craiglist for camera gear

 ## Goals
 - Learn about Selenium and browser automation
 - Cut down on search time
-- Find more camera gear
+- Find more camera gear for my olympus camear.
+I'm looking for the macro lens

 ## How to Run
 Install Chrome webdriver